muhammedb8826/blog-app/README.md

 # 📖 Blog app <a name="about-project"></a>

-**Blog app** is an app that will help you to keep a post of user,comments and likes given by the user.
+**Blog app** is an app that will help you to keep a post of user,comments and likes given by the user. and sing up and sign in feature added

 ## 🛠 Built With <a name="built-with"></a>